 - These can be mild or severe and include spasticity, poor coordination, developmental delay, deafness, and short stature.

 - They may develop in late childhood or adolescence.
 Once they do occur they tend to worsen over time.

 Usually xeroderma pigmentosum is detected in early infancy, around 1–2 years.

 A child presenting with severe sunburn after their first exposure to sun may be a clue to the diagnosis of xeroderma pigmentosum.
 Xeroderma pigmentosum can usually be conclusively diagnosed by measuring the DNA repair factor from skin or blood samples.

 What is the treatment for xeroderma pigmentosum?

 There is no cure for xeroderma pigmentosum.
-The main goal of treatment is to protect oneself from UV exposure and thus prevent the damaging effects it can have on the skin.
+The main goal of treatment is absolutely strict protectection from UV exposure.
+The aim is to prevent the damaging effects UV can have on the skin.
 Xeroderma pigmentosum patients should follow these general precautionary measures:

 - Sun avoidance methods

 - Wear protective clothing (long sleeves and pants, shirts with collars, tightly woven fabrics that don't let light through), hats (wide-brimmed) and eyewear (specifically made to protect from UV rays)